pixelninja/health_check/README.md

 ## Usage

 This allows for easy checking of directories that require read/write permissions.

+It runs a test against your server to determine the best permissions for your environment.
+If it fails, then it defaults to Symphony defaults of 0755 for directories and 0644 for files.

 This also allows for integration with (Nick Dunn's Dashboard extension)[https://github.com/nickdunn/dashboard].
 Simply add the Health Check Panel on the Dashboard page to display directories.